Pseudo and quasi quark PDF in the BFKL approximation: Quark quasi-PDF

+The quark quasi-PDF is obtained performing the Fourier transform with respect to the $\varsigma$ parameter.
+We notice that, contrary to the pseudo-PDF case, if we perform the Fourier transform of eq. (\ref{quasi-distribu}) first, and then the integration with respect to the $\nu$ parameter, we end up with a divergent integral.
+So, in this case we will proceed as follow.
+We first integrate the $\nu$ parameter in the saddle point approximation, and then perform the Fourier transform.
+So, the numerical evaluation of the Fourier transform of eq. (\ref{quasi-distribuSaddle}) is

-In Fig. \ref{Fig:quark-quasiPDFreim}, we exhibit the numerical evaluation of Eq. \ref{quark-quasiPDFnum}, demonstrating the distinctive behavior of the quark quasi-PDF.
+In Fig. \ref{Fig:quark-quasiPDFreim}, we exhibit the numerical evaluation of eq. (\ref{quark-quasiPDFnum}) with $P_\xi=10$ GeV (red curve), $P_\xi=4$ GeV (blue curve) and $P_\xi=2$ GeV\footnote{The allowed values of $P_\xi$ are the ones such that $\bar{\alpha}_s\ln \left({2P_\xi^2\over M_N^2}\right) \sim 1$.
+The value of $P_\xi=2$ GeV, although barely satisfies this condition, it is used because it is a value attainable in lattice calculations.
+One should also consider that plots in Fig. \ref{Fig:quark-quasiPDFreim} are obtained using saddle point approximation which works better at large values of $P_\xi$.} (orange curve), demonstrating the distinctive behavior of the quark quasi-PDF.
 It is crucial to emphasize that this behavior significantly deviates from the quark pseudo-PDF, as represented in Fig. \ref{Fig:Quarkpseudo-num-vs-sadd-vs-twist}.
 This divergence can be ascribed to the lack of the typical logarithm resummation that is a hallmark of the BFKL formalism.
+We should also enphasize that the saddle point approximation is a valid approximation for large values of $P_\xi$.